dusty-nv/jetson-inference/README.md

 $ ./imagenet-camera alexnet             # to run using alexnet
 ```

 The frames per second (FPS), classified object name from the video, and confidence of the classified object are printed to the openGL window title bar.
 By default the application can recognize up to 1000 different types of objects, since Googlenet and Alexnet are trained on the ILSVRC12 ImageNet database which contains 1000 classes of objects.
-The mapping of names for the 1000 types of objects you can find in [data/networks/ilsvrc12_synset_words.txt](http://github.com/dusty-nv/jetson-inference/blob/master/data/networks/ilsvrc12_synset_words.txt)
+The mapping of names for the 1000 types of objects, you can find included in the repo under [data/networks/ilsvrc12_synset_words.txt](http://github.com/dusty-nv/jetson-inference/blob/master/data/networks/ilsvrc12_synset_words.txt)

 <a href="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/399176be3f3ab2d9bfade84e0afe2abd"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/399176be3f3ab2d9bfade84e0afe2abd" width="800"></a>
 <a href="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/93071639e44913b6f23c23db2a077da3"><img src="https://a70ad2d16996820e6285-3c315462976343d903d5b3a03b69072d.ssl.cf2.rackcdn.com/93071639e44913b6f23c23db2a077da3" width="800"></a>